 This page explains the principles involved in securing IRB

 permission for data sharing.
-If you already have this clearance and are
+If you already have IRB clearance and are

 ready to contribute your data to TalkBank (CHILDES, AphasiaBank,

-for their study, along with informed consent from individual
+for the study, along with informed consent from individual

 that participants always have the right to request that parts or all of